cloudentity/acp-helm-charts/charts/acp/README.md

 ### Configuration

-To see all configurable options with detailed comments, visit the chart's [values.yaml](./values.yaml), fission sectosection.
+To see all configurable options with detailed comments, visit the chart's [values.yaml](./values.yaml), fission section.
 By default Fission Environment for ACP is disabled.
 To enable switch the flag `fission.enabled` to `true`:

 ```yaml
 ## Fission chart configuration